-Military commissaries are the grocery store located on military installations throughout the world.
-Currently there are 284!
+Military commissaries are the grocery stores located on military installations throughout the world.
+Currently there are over 284!
 They provide groceries to military personnel, retirees, & their families.
 All commissaries are managed by the DeCA (Defense Commissary Agency).
 Check out the DeCA website: http://www.commissaries.com/ or the DeCA Facebook page linked HERE for further information.

 Commissary Coupon Summary:

 - The Commissary accepts military store, manufacturer, and internet printed coupons.